Message from the Management

-The Group's net sales and operating income both set new records for the fiscal year ended March 31, 2016 (the final year of our Fourth Medium-Term Management Plan)
+The Group's net sales and operating income both set new records for the fiscal year ended March 31, 2018 (the second year of our Fifth Medium-Term Management Plan)

-Going forward, in line with the Corporate Governance Guidelines issued in May 2015, we will continue working to achieve a sustainable improvement in enterprise value, as well as enhanced shareholder value.
+Going forward, in line with the Corporate Governance Guidelines, we will continue working to achieve a sustainable improvement in enterprise value, as well as enhanced shareholder value.

 We look forward to the continued support and encouragement of our shareholders, investors, and all other stakeholders.